lithdoh/de5n352ke4riwl3/README.md

 - each checkbox must be controllable by the "Select All/None" checkbox
 - whatever I use to create the filters for "Stems" also has to work for every other type of bike part, because they'll each have their own page

 Speaking of those pages, I need a way to make a generic one.
-Each type of part will have a data table with sorting, pagination and filtering, but they differ in column names, filter sections, and of course the actual data.
+Each type of part will have a data table with sorting, pagination and filtering, but they differ in column names, filter sections, and, of course, the actual data.
 I'm looking into ngTemplateOutlet for this.

 **Future Plans:**